Supriya2kumari/Supriya2kumari/README.md

-# Hi there, I'm Supriya Kumari! 👋
+# Hey there 👋, I'm Supriya Kumari!

 I am a Computer Science and Engineering graduate with a passion for coding and problem-solving.
 Here's a little about me: